farlee2121/System.CommandLine.PropertyMapBinder/CliTest/2022-01-04 Initial Exploration.md

 No success wrapping the `Func<input, InvocationContext,input>` with an interface.
 The function will only infer types from it's arguments
 Maybe this would be different with constructors?
 I'm skeptical though.

+`Func` is sealed and can't be inherited.
+While creating an interface `IPropertyBinder` makes implementation a bit more verbose, It also allows me more flexibility in what gets passed as a binder
+(i.e. I can create composites, builders, etc)
+- I think it'll be enough for F# that I have a function to construct a func into an IPropertyBinder